JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Mechanics Code Flow/Checkpoint Mec.md

 # Checkpoint Mechanics

 ## How the Checkpoint System Works
-The checkpoint system uses a Singleton pattern with two main components working together:
+The checkpoint system uses [a Singleton pattern](Explained#1.
+Singleton Pattern Explained)with two main components working together:
 Components Overview
 1. Checkpoint (attached to checkpoint objects in scene)
 •	Detects when the player enters the checkpoint zone